TL;DR

 How Auto Deficiency Balances Arise

-Deficiency balances are created through a straightforward chain of events.
+A deficiency balance follows a straightforward chain of events.
 A borrower stops making payments on their auto loan.
 The lender exercises its right to repossess the vehicle, or the borrower voluntarily surrenders it.
-The vehicle is then sold, typically through wholesale auction channels, where prices reflect wholesale market conditions rather than retail value.

 Several factors push auction recoveries well below the remaining loan balance: